rocky-linux/shim-review/README.md

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+- Name: R. Leigh Hennig
-- Position:
+- Position: Operations Manager
-- Email address:
+- Email address: rlh@rockylinux.org
 - PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+- Name: Rob Felsburg
-- Position:
+- Position: Security Manager
-- Email address:
+- Email address: rfelsburg@rockylinux.org
 - PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:

 -------------------------------------------------------------------------------